nextflow-io/nf-hack17-tutorial/README.md

 In this step you have learned:

-1. How connect two processes by using the channel declarations
+1. How to connect two processes by using the channel declarations
-2. How resume the script execution skipping the execution of steps already computed
+2. How to resume the script execution skipping already already computed steps
-3. How use the `publishDir` to output a process result in a path of your choice
+3. How to use the `tag` directive to provide a more readable execution output
-4. How use the `tag` directive to provide a more readable execution output
+4. How to use the `publishDir` to store a process results in a path of your choice

 ### Step 5 - Quality control